Huawei files to trademark mobile OS around the world after U.S. ban

-China's Huawei has applied to trademark its "Hongmeng" operating system (OS) in at least nine countries and Europe, data from a U.N. body shows, in a sign it may be deploying a back-up plan in key markets as U.S. sanctions threaten its business model.
+China's Huawei has applied to trademark its "Hongmeng" operating system (OS) in at least nine countries and Europe, data from a UN body shows, in a sign it may be deploying a back-up plan in key markets as US sanctions threaten its business model.

 The move comes after the Trump administration put Huawei on a blacklist last month that barred it from doing business with U.S. tech companies such as Google, whose Android OS is used in Huawei's phones.

-A senior U.S. official on Thursday said Huawei's clients should be asking themselves if the Chinese firm can meet its commitments given its dependence on U.S. companies.
+A senior US official on Thursday said Huawei's clients should be asking themselves if the Chinese firm can meet its commitments given its dependence on US companies.

-Huawei - the world's biggest maker of telecoms network gear - has filed for a Hongmeng trademark in countries such as Cambodia, Canada, South Korea and New Zealand, data from the U.N.
-World Intellectual Property Organization (WIPO) shows.
+Huawei - the world's biggest maker of telecoms network gear - has filed for a Hongmeng trademark in countries such as Cambodia, Canada, South Korea and New Zealand, data from the UN World Intellectual Property Organization (WIPO) shows.

 It also filed an application in Peru on May 27, according to the country's anti-trust agency Indecopi.

-Huawei has a back-up OS in case it is cut off from U.S.-made software, Richard Yu, CEO of the firm's consumer division, told German newspaper Die Welt in an interview earlier this year.
+Huawei has a back-up OS in case it is cut off from US-made software, Richard Yu, CEO of the firm's consumer division, told German newspaper Die Welt in an interview earlier this year.

 The U.S. official, meeting with officials in Europe to warn against buying Huawei equipment for next-generation mobile networks, said only time would tell if Huawei could diversify.

-"It is a fair question to ask if one decides to go with Huawei and Huawei continues to be on our entity list, will Huawei be able to actually deliver what it promises any particular client," Jonathan Fritz, the U.S. State Department's Director for International Communications Policy, told reporters in Brussels.
+"It is a fair question to ask if one decides to go with Huawei and Huawei continues to be on our entity list, will Huawei be able to actually deliver what it promises any particular client," Jonathan Fritz, the US State Department's Director for International Communications Policy, told reporters in Brussels.

 The firm, also the world's second-largest maker of smartphones, has not yet revealed details about its OS.